 MO.
-REV. STAT. §162.110 states that a district's, governing board must define the minimum level of achievement for student promotion.
+REV. STAT. §162.110 states that a district's governing board must define the minimum level of achievement for student promotion.
 Specifically, governing boards must define which students should be promoted, attend summer school, or be retained within the district.

-Per the Missouri statute, students should be promoted to a higher-grade level, unless the student has a reading ability one or more grade levels below the student's current grade level.
+Per the Missouri statute, students should be promoted to a higher-grade level unless their reading ability is one or more grade levels below their current grade level.